spicyjpeg/ps1-bare-metal/README.md

 - CMake 3.25 or later;
 - Python 3.10 or later;
 - [Ninja](https://ninja-build.org/);
-- a recent GCC toolchain configured for the `mipsel-none-elf` target triplet.
+- a recent GCC toolchain configured for the `mipsel-none-elf` or `mipsel-linux-gnu` target triplet.

 The toolchain can be installed on Windows through
-[the `mips` script from the pcsx-redux project](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#windows), on macOS using [Homebrew](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#macos) or on Linux by
+[the `mips` script from the pcsx-redux project](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#windows), on macOS using [Homebrew](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/psyqo/GETTING_STARTED.md#macos) or on Linux through a package manager or by
 [spawning it from source](https://github.com/grumpycoders/pcsx-redux/blob/main/tools/linux-mips/spawn-compiler.sh), and should be added to your `PATH` environment variable in order to let CMake find it.
-If you have any of the open-source PS1 SDKs installed there is a good chance you already have a suitable toolchain set up (try running `mipsel-none-elf-gcc` in a terminal).
-The other dependencies can be obtained from their websites or through a package manager.
+If you have any of the open-source PS1 SDKs installed there is a good chance you already have a suitable toolchain set up (try running `mipsel-none-elf-gcc` and `mipsel-linux-gnu-gcc` in a terminal).
+The other dependencies can be obtained from their respective websites or through a package manager.

-The Python scripts require a few additional dependencies, which can be installed by running:
+The Python scripts require a few additional dependencies, which can be installed through `pip` by running:

 ```bash
 py -m pip install -r tools/requirements.txt   # Windows
 pip3 install -r tools/requirements.txt        # Linux/macOS
 ```

 ### Building with an IDE

 Many IDEs and text editors feature out-of-the-box support for CMake, so you